contactandyc/another-c-library/13_map.md

 stla_map_node_t * stla_map_postorder_next( stla_map_node_t *n );
 ```

 stla_map_copy_node_f is a callback meant to be used with stla_map_copy to copy one map to another given a root node.
-The tag will typically be an allocator such as the pool.  stla_map_copy will make a complete copy of a map (or red black tree) and return a pointer to it.
+The tag will typically be an allocator, such as the pool.  stla_map_copy will make a complete copy of a map (or red-black tree) and return a pointer to it.
 I like to suffix function typedefs with a *_f*.
 ```c
 typedef stla_map_node_t * (*stla_map_copy_node_f)( stla_map_node_t *n, void *tag );